gluster/libgfapi-python/doc/markdown/dev_guide.md

-#Developer Guide
+# Developer Guide

 ## Development Environment Setup

-The workflow for libgfapi-python is largely based upon the [Gluster-Swift Developer Guide][]  and [OpenStack Gerrit Workflow][].
-Refer to those documents for setting up a Gerrit account and a complete development environment.

 This document focuses on setting up a quick environment for running tox tests (especially the functional tests).
 This document also assumes that GlusterFS is already installed.
-On CentOS/RHEL you will need to setup GlsuterFS and EPEL repos.
+On CentOS/RHEL you will need to setup GlusterFS and EPEL repos.

 ### Package Requirements